-The prices are cheaper than buying Long Tail Pro and allow you to get started straight away.
+The prices are lower than buying Long Tail Pro and allow you to get started straight away.

 Why is he selling keywords he could turn into profitable niche sites?
 I guess he wants some start up money for his new sites.
-Sell 10 keywords and he could have enough to outsource the creation of a new site.
+Sell ten keywords, and he could have enough to outsource the creation of a new site.
 If he can find these keywords quickly then why not sell some on?